-• School climate: Families' perceptions of the social and learning climate of the school - 98% St Dominic's compared to MACS average 84%
+Domain 4- School Climate: Families' perceptions of the social and learning climate of the school.

+St Dominic's school scored 90%, which is higher than the MACS average of 84% the school and families.

-• Communication: The timeliness, frequency, and quality of communication between the school and families - 93% St Dominic's compared to MACS average 71%
+Domain 6- Communication: The timeliness, frequency, and quality of communication between

+St Dominic's school scored 86%, which is substantially higher than the MACS average of 73%

-• Catholic identity: Families' perceptions of and engagement with the overall Catholic identity of the school - 80% St Dominic's compared to MACS average 64%
+Domain 7- Catholic Identity: Families' perceptions of and engagement with the overall Catholic identity of the school.

+St Dominic's school scored 74%, which is higher than the MACS average of 66%